ashika-verma/6.172-exercises/sudoku/timings.md

 - inlining functions - 0.793ms
 - replace bitset with bit array - .747ms
 - replace bit array with an int & used actual bits - .531ms
+- use lookup table for box indices - .436ms